ramonpzg/architecting-dashboards/README.md

 The tutorial is contains a presentation and the following notebooks.

-- **00 Checking that we are ready to go** - This notebook includes a short suit of commands and visualisations to make sure you are ready to go with the rest of the tutorial
 - **01 Static Dashboards** - In this notebook we will cover how to decunstruct and put back together a static dashboard to share with friends and colleagues.
 - **02 Interactive Dashboars** - In this notebook, we will get a bit more technical and add interactive components to our dashboard as we deconstruct it and put it back together.
 - **03 Dashboard Deployment** - This notebook is all about how to create a small application with our dashboards.